txt/se16/project/feb1.md

 	- Making some class have to race across the campus between classes that are too far apart, etc.

-- The problem here, of course, is that the general text editor has no special knowledge of the thing it is editing:
+The problem here, of course, is that the general text editor has no special knowledge of the thing it is editing.
+For example, with the schedule editor:

 - It does not know the list of known teachers, distances between classes etc
 - So we could declare that paragraph1 is a list of teachers,
 - Paragraph2 is a list classes with distances to other classes
 - etc

+(Exercise for the reader: what are the errors associated with manual web page entry?)

-- With that special knowledge, an interactive editor could start marking, in red, problematic cell entries.
+With that special knowledge, an interactive editor could start marking, in red, problematic cell entries.

 - That same editor could pop up a second window pane that keeps updating with the current list of errors
 - In this approach, the editor contains a large library of tiny code fragments, each one of which is a _(pattern,errorReport)_ that prints the _errorReport_ if the the _pattern_ is